yashomer1994/yash007.github.io/_posts/2021-03-13-Preventing SSL Pinning Bypass on iOS.md

     - The root CAs which are trusted by the devices can also get compromised and can be used for generating certificates.

 ---

+---
+[](#header-3)**Methods to Prevent SSL Pinning Bypass**
+---

+There several Mechanism to prevent the SSL Pinning Bypass by means of **Chain Of Trust**

+    - Certificate Pinning Knowing in advance the certificate of the server our application is communication with, we can hard-code  into the application itself and refuse communicating unless it is a perfect match.

+---